Get

 Which Breed Is Right for You?

-The Mini Goldendoodle and Cockapoo are two very popular hybrid dog breeds, both of which include Poodle parentage.
-The Poodle is an intelligent and friendly breed that is fairly level-headed and not afraid of hard work or training.
+The Mini Goldendoodle and Cockapoo are two very popular hybrid dogs, both of which include Poodle parentage.
+The Poodle is an intelligent and friendly breed that is relatively level-headed and unafraid of hard work or training.

-The Goldendoodle combines this with the eager and very friendly Golden Retriever while the Cockapoo, which is a hybrid breed that has existed now for 60 years, combines the Poodle with the energetic, lively, and bouncy Cocker Spaniel.
-All of these breeds love water, so you should expect either of the two hybrids to enjoy spending time in puddles, rivers, lakes, and pretty much any other bodies of water.
+The Goldendoodle combines this with the eager and very friendly Golden Retriever, while the Cockapoo, which is a hybrid that has existed now for 60 years, combines the Poodle with the energetic Cocker Spaniel.
+Both parents love water, so you should expect either hybrid to enjoy spending time in puddles, rivers, lakes, and pools.
+Goldendoodles and Cockapoos are also very friendly and get along with other pets.

 See Also: